nih-cfde/use-case-library-build/library/EPIC-35-FAIR-selfeval.md

 ---
 title: Perform a FAIR self-evaluation a digital object for FAIRness
-blurb: AIR Assessment using FAIRshake user narrative
+blurb: FAIR Assessment using FAIRshake user narrative
 user-stories:

 ---